Varadharajapuram

-Varadharajapuram is a small southern suburb of Chennai, in the Indian state of Tamil Nadu.
-Varadhrajapuram lies between Mudichur and Mannivakkam, 6.5 kilometers from Tambaram.
-It is located along Sripermpudur State Highway.
+Varadharajapuram is a panchayat and a small southern suburb of Chennai, in the Indian state of Tamil Nadu.
+Varadhrajapuram lies between Mudichur and Mannivakkam, 6.5 km from Tambaram.
+It is located along Sriperumpudur State Highway in Kancheepuram district.

 Varadharajapuram panchayat village belongs to Kundrathur Taluk.
+It is one of the residential neighbourhoods developed in 1970s with over 70 layouts, including Royappa Nagar Layout, which houses secretariat employees.
+The residents suffered during the 2015 floods.
+The residents also experience scarcity of drinking water.